 Yes, the Conference is specifically focused on ways to transform math education in ways that align with and emphasize the Common Core State Standards for grades 5, 6, 7 and 8.
 If you are from a private school or state that does not follow the CCSS, you will still find many relevant sessions on topics typically covered in these grades.

 The Conference is primarily designed for middle school teachers.
-However all educational professionals who work with middle school math curriculum and pedagogy are welcome to attend.
+However all educational professionals who work with middle school math curriculum and pedagogy are welcome to attend and will find many sessions of interest!
 This includes curriculum supervisors, state department of education staff, faculty who teach in education programs at colleges and universities, and students who are currently earning an undergraduate or graduate degree in education, and even out-of-school time program coordinators.

 Your registration fee includes all conference sessions, activities and programs, as well as daily snacks.
 It does not include lodging, travel costs, meals or parking fees.

 We do not offer a single-day registration option.
 As one of the goals of the conference is to create a community that engages in classroom innovations, we encourage attendees to take part in both days of the program.

 MidSchoolMath will provide all verified attendees with a certificate of conference attendance, which will typically meet the requirements to show proof of taking part in a professional development program or training.
 If your state has more specific requirements, please contact email@example.com to discuss, and we will do our best to meet these guidelines.
 Continuing Education Units may be available (additional fee applies) – contact firstname.lastname@example.org for more information.